RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Reddit Analysis/README.md

+# SNA-AH-Case-Reddit
-# Reddit Social Network Analysis Against Influence Operation "Amber Heard"
+Reddit Social Network Analysis Against Influence Operation "Amber Heard"
 <b>Reddit - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists.</b>
 <b>Reddit Analysis</b> - It's important to look at Reddit in the context of cross-platform operations and comparing - e.g., ages of accounts during peaks, statistical differences or similarities, natural language processing, timelines, repeated same texts in quantifications, and amplifications.
 - <b>4 Reddit Reports for Per Year for 2018-2021 and a Users Report.